 HSDF has remained the only source of funding for the coordination of social services for low-income individuals 18 to 59 years of age.
 Lehigh County has directed HSDF funding to job training, job placement, in home services to the disabled community, Meals on Wheels, Case Assessment and Management, English and GED classes to gain and maintain employment, prevent school age dropouts and improve school attendance, address access and home safety issues, address homelessness, and provide information and support to vulnerable individuals.

 Programs and services funded through HSDF and provided by Lehigh County Aging and Adult Services are protective services, in home services (Homemaker, Adult Day Care and Home Modification), and General Case Management.
 Lehigh County then contracts with providers in the community with HSDF.
-These providers are Casa Guadalupe(Service Planning & Case Management), Family Answers, Inc. (Ways to Work Life Skills Education), Hispanic American Organization (literacy skills), and Meals on Wheels of Northampton County and Meals on Wheels of Lehigh County (Home Delivered Meals).
+These providers are Casa Guadalupe(Service Planning & Case Management), Family Answers, Inc. (Ways to Work Life Skills Education), Hispanic American Organization (literacy skills), and Meals on Wheels of the Lehigh Valley (Home Delivered Meals).

 Lehigh County also contracts with various agencies to provide homemaker services and adult day care services.